ancientgoat/WhatsUpDocs/README.md

  Imagine the ability to track each and every SQL based rest call, the input parameters, and the SQL behind the call.
 Each SQL definition given a unique name (key) along with a version.
 Generated pojos assist programmers interacting with each definition, and each call to the database, or Rest call logged to a central source with all parameters use in the WHERE clause as a filter.
+With each SQL query able to cache their results for a period of time.

  Imagine a set of Rules, defined as text in a persistent storage area, that can be jarred, shared, run as rest calls, read from persistent storage, etc.  And that have to ability, when executed, to